Bloodstone

 Is this really my voice?

-I see my mouth moving—
+I see my mouth moving

-words into a black cast-iron
+words into black cast-iron

-Lionel train—that goes round
+Lionel train going round

-and round, through a fuzzy
+and round through fuzzy

-green papier-mâché mountain,
+green papier-mâché mountain

 past itty-bitty hand-painted

-people standing at a bus stop,
+people standing at a bus stop

-a red light, a railroad station,
+a red light a railroad station

-waving—I’ll be damned if not
+waving I’ll be damned if not

-behind a Hobby Shop window,
+behind Hobby Shop window

-until closing time, when lights
+until closing time lights out…

-out, who I am, left in darkness.
+who I am left in darkness.

 Until next time,